 Whether it’s packing lunches for the kids or scooping the litter box, ask yourself what tasks you can finish the night before so you won’t be tempted to get distracted in the morning.

 If you don’t like sleeping in gym clothes, you can even put those clothes out the night before.
 The goal is to remain focused in the morning with minimal excuses for not making it to the gym.

 Park in the garage or warm up the car if that’s an option

 In the winter months, it can be challenging simply to get out the door.
 Who wants to be scraping snow off the windshield at 5 am?
 If you have a garage or car park, use it and find another spot for storage.

 If you can warm up your car remotely, do it as soon as you wake up.

 Avoid phone distractions until after the gym

 The hardest part of any workout is simply getting there.
-This is doubly true in winter months or during times of high stress.
+This is doubly true in the winter months or during times of high stress.
 However, a morning workout can get your adrenaline pumping and reduce stress before your day even gets started.
 There’s no better way to start your morning and set your mood for the rest of the day.

 If you can get through a morning workout, you can do anything.